Kintyre/ksconf/docs/source/install.md

  * [Not able to install Python packages [SSL: TLSV1_ALERT_PROTOCOL_VERSION]](https://stackoverflow.com/a/49769015/315892)
  * ['pip install' fails for every package ("Could not find a version that satisfies the requirement")](https://stackoverflow.com/a/49748494/315892)

+### No module named 'command.install''

+If, while trying to install `pip` or run a `pip` command you see the following error:

+    ImportError: No module named command.install

+Likely this is because you are using a crippled version of Python; like the one that ships with Splunk.
+This won't work.
+Either get a pre-package version (the `.pyz` file or install using the OS-level Python.

 ## Resources